 “We need to work together with our partners in the education and government sectors as well as employers to look into new ways of developing and increasing the number of students embarking on the profession which we have identified as necessary for Malaysia’s growth,” he said.

-Sport: NTT to Create World’s Largest Connected Stadium
+Sport: World’s Largest Connected Stadium

 Petaling Jaya: NTT Ltd and A.S.O have announced that it will create the world’s largest connected stadium, a concept unique to the Tour de France, generating a ‘digital twin’ of the event.